z4idkhan/Portfolio/README.md

-# Hello and welcome to my Persomnalized Portfolio
+# Hello and welcome to my Personalized Portfolio